explaingit

 TLDR

-Open-source text-to-speech system that converts written text into natural-sounding spoken audio across 80+ languages, with fine-grained emotional control via inline tags.
+Fish Speech is an open-source text-to-speech system that converts written text into realistic spoken audio across 80+ languages, with fine-grained emotional control using inline tags like [whisper] or [excited] inserted directly into the text.

 Mindmap